AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 The following variable definitions and equations will be useful in answering later questions.

-**1. Determine the relationship** between diffuser exit velocity and the head loss in the parallel paths.
+1. Determine the relationship between diffuser exit velocity and the head loss in the parallel paths.

 :math:`{h}_{L,ParallelPath}` is the head loss (flow resistance) in the parallel paths leaving the manifold.
 The head loss in the parallel path is the total head loss from where the flow leaves the manifold to the point where the parallel flows reunite.